earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire04-difference-normalized-burn-ratio-vegetation-indices-R.md

 plant regeneration is expected to occur more slowly.
 In areas like the tropics which are wet and characterized by rapid regrowth, NBR may be less effective.

-To calculate the difference, you subtract the post-fire NBR raster from the pre-fire NBR raster as follows:
+To calculate the difference NBR, you subtract the post-fire NBR raster from the pre-fire NBR raster as follows:

 <figure>